-- " Overhead powerlines (132 kV distribution lines) from the wind farm substation/s feeding into the electricity distribution network/grid at the Koekenaap Distribution Substation or the Juno Transmission Substation (near Vredendal). - " An access/haul road to the site from the main R363 road at Koekenaap - Internal access road to each wind turbine (approximately 6 m in width) - " Possibly a small office building and visitors centre at the facility entrance.
+- " One or more substations (approximately 80m X 80m footprint). - " Overhead powerlines (132 kV distribution lines) from the wind farm substation/s feeding into the electricity distribution network/grid at the Koekenaap Distribution Substation or the Juno Transmission Substation (near Vredendal). - " An access/haul road to the site from the main R363 road at Koekenaap - " Internal access road to each wind turbine (approximately 6m in width) - " Possibly a small office building and visitors centre at the facility entrance.

-The nature and extent of this facility and associated infrastructure, as well as potential environmental impacts associated with the construction and operation of a facility of this nature within the broader identified area is explored in more detail in the Draft Scoping Report.
+The nature and extent of this facility and associated infrastructure, as well as potential environmental impacts associated with the construction and operation of a facility of this nature within the broader identified area is explored in more detail in the Scoping Report.